NeuralMMO/beta/rst/game_wiki.rst

 **Tools**
   - All Tools provide a flat 30 defense regardless of item level
   - Tools need a relevant skill level (fishing, herbalism, prospecting, carving, alchemy) ≥ the item level to equip
-  - Tools enable an agent to collect an associated resource (ration, potion, whetstone, arrow, runes) at a level equal to the tool level *(REPEAT CHECK ME: for example, fishing level=5 without rod will only yield level-1 ration.
-DO WE WANT THIS?)*
+  - Tools enable an agent to collect an associated resource (ration, potion, whetstone, arrow, runes) at a level equal to the tool level

 |